timothy-barry/GENETHOFF/README.md

     -   add the configuration file ([Prepare the configuration file])

-    -   add the sequencing `undeterminded_R1/R2/I1/I2.fastq.gz` files (undemultiplexed) or symblic link.
+    -   add the sequencing `undeterminded_R1/R2/I1/I2.fastq.gz` files (undemultiplexed) or symblic link to the raw data.

 > Input fastq files should respect the following structure from original paper :
 >